 Currently, the economic data for the aquaculture industry is bought from Statistics Sweden.
-The plans are that the SBF will prepare the data in-house in the future.
+Two other alternatives are discussed.
+Either the data are prepared by the Swedish Board of Agriculture instead of the Statistics Sweden, or the data are prepared in-house at the SwAM..
 This will require the development of a more extensive data entry system.